pydio/pydio-doc-admin-guide/4_access_control_and_security/6_group_tenancy.md

 [:image-popup:4_access_control_and_security/group_tenancy_job.png]

 ### Examples

 If you look at the first screenshot above, any user inside the group **emerald** will still see **admin** or any user at this level, but they will not see users of group **rhinestone** or any other.

-Another use case could be a school: let'S say you have multiple classes each with its own respective group.
-You do not want the students of **junior_class_1** to be able to share documents with **junior_class_2** (because they one of the class has a test 2 days before the other, for instance :) ).
+Another use case could be a school: let's say you have multiple classes each with its own respective group.
+You do not want the students of **junior_class_1** to be able to share documents with **junior_class_2** (because one of the classes has a test 2 days before the other, for instance :) ).